emacartoon/Note-Taker/README.md

 ## My Usage

-This application is used to take notes that I can reference at a later date.
-I am also able to edit and delete them as they are stored in a JSON file that persists on the server until I end it.
+This application is used to create notes that I can reference at a later date.
+I am also able to delete them when I have finished with the note.
+The notes persist after a refresh and are stored in a database file that doesn't clear until I end or reboot the server.

 ## Technology Used